In this article we explain in just a few steps which packages need to be installed and configured.

 - the caching server memcached

-Afterwards, the installation of the PHP packages is carried out:
+The installation of the PHP packages is done afterwards:

-RHEL provides only outdated distribution packages for MariaDB.
-Therefore we refer to the official third-repository of MariaDB:
+Furthermore, Ubuntu 18.04 only provides outdated distribution packages for MariaDB.
+We therefore resort to the official third-party repository of MariaDB:

 The installed packages for Apache web server, PHP and MariaDB already supply configuration files.
 It is recommended to save changed settings in separate files instead of adjusting the already existing configuration files.
 Otherwise, any differences to the existing files would be pointed out or even overwritten during each package upgrade.
 The settings of the default configuration are supplemented or overwritten by user-defined settings.